 On August 28, 2018 TMRC executed a Joint Venture agreement with Morzev PTY LTD ("Morzev"), doing business as USA Rare Earth, to develop the Round Top Deposit.
 Terms of the agreement call for USA Rare Earth to expend up to \$10 million to produce a bankable feasibility study.
 The funds will be allocated in two tranches, the first of \$2.5 Million to optimize and finalize the metallurgical processing and the remaining \$7.5 million to complete the engineering, design, geotechnical work, and permitting necessary for a bankable feasibility study.
 USA Rare Earth will earn 70% of the property upon production of the feasibility study and has the option of purchasing another 10% for \$3 million at the completion of the feasibility study.
 On November 13, 2018, Morzev funded an initial amount of \$140,000 for 646,054 common shares to TMRC as consideration for the agreement.
-The shares have not been issued as of November 30, 2018.
+The 646,054 shares of common stock were issued on January 23, 2019.